Kristina01111000/Drws_site/README.md

 3/12
 For next week:
-Did you get into the business profile of university chiropractic?
-The images look the same -> email him about this on monday Make the GH logo in mobile a little smaller, but still readable https://syracusenaturalhealing.com/  is having php issues again The debug file says its caused by the booking plugin,
+Make the GH logo in mobile a little smaller, but still readable https://syracusenaturalhealing.com/  is having php issues again The debug file says its caused by the booking plugin,